-- b. the views of the third party may assist us to determine if information is exempt from disclosure, or - c. the views of the third party may assist us to determine the public interest.
+- 19.0 Consultation will be necessary where: - disclosure of information may affect the legal rights of a third party, such as the right to have certain information treated in confidence or rights under Article 8 of the European Convention on Human Rights; - the views of the third party may assist us to determine if information is exempt from disclosure, or - the views of the third party may assist us to determine the public interest.

-Does an exemption apply?
+20.0 Does an exemption apply?

-- 13. The presumption of the legislation is that we will disclose information unless the Act provides a specific reason to withhold it.
+- 21.0 The presumption of the legislation is that we will disclose information unless the Act provides a specific reason to withhold it.
 There are more than 20 exemptions.
-They are set out in Appendix 2 and are mainly intended to protect sensitive or confidential information. - 14.
-Only where we have real concerns about disclosing the information will we look to see whether an exemption might apply.
+They are set out in Appendix 2 and are mainly intended to protect sensitive or confidential information. - 22.0 Only where we have real concerns about disclosing the information will we look to see whether an exemption might apply.
 Even then, where the potential exemption is a qualified exemption, we need to consider the public interest test to identify if the public interest in applying the exemption outweighs the public interest in disclosing it.
 Therefore, unless it is in the public interest to withhold the information, it has to be released.
 Appendix 3 contains guidance on conducting a public interest test.

-What if the request is for personal information?
+23.0 What if the request is for personal information?

-15. Personal information requested by the subject of that information is exempt under the FOI Act as such information is covered by the Data Protection Act.
+24.0 Personal information requested by the subject of that information is exempt under the FOI Act as such information is covered by the Data Protection Act.
 Individuals must, therefore, continue to make a 'subject access request' under the Data Protection Act if they wish to access such information.

-What if the details contain personal information?
+25.0 What if the details contain personal information?

-16. Personal information requested by third parties is also exempt under the FOI Act where release of that information would breach the Data Protection Act.
+26.0 Personal information requested by third parties is also exempt under the FOI Act where release of that information would breach the Data Protection Act.
 If a request is made for a document (e.g. Trust Board or local governing board minutes) which contains personal information whose release to a third party would breach the Data Protection Act, the document may be issued by blanking out the relevant personal information as set out in the redaction procedure.
 The procedure for redaction is here3.